-GST or Goods and Services Tax is a value-added tax that is levied on the supply of most of the goods and services.
-It is paid by consumers but remitted to the government by business entities who are making the supply of these goods and services or both.
-GST is added to the price of the goods or services sold to the consumers and the price for a product which shall be collected will be inclusive of GST.
+GST or Goods and Services Tax is a value-added tax that is levied on the supply of most goods and services.
+It is paid by consumers but remitted to the government by business entities that are making the supply of these goods and services, or both.
+GST is added to the price of the goods or services sold to the consumers, and the cost for a product that shall be collected will be inclusive of GST.

-In India GST system was established during the year 2017. the purpose or objective of introducing GST in the country was to remove the cascading effect of taxation or double taxation from the manufacturing level to the consumption level.
-With the introduction of GST, the final price of the products became low and the small entities will be exempted or be given virtue of paying low rates of taxes.
-It also helped in bringing down the average tax burden on firms and also made taxation easy which boosted foreign investment in the country generating more employment opportunities.
+In India, the GST system was established in 2017.
+The purpose or objective of introducing GST in the country was to remove the cascading effect of taxation or double taxation from the manufacturing level to the consumption level.
+With the introduction of GST, the final price of products has become lower, and small entities will be exempt or given the benefit of paying lower tax rates.
+It also helped reduce the average tax burden on firms and made taxation easier, which boosted foreign investment in the country, generating more employment opportunities.

 TDS on GST

-Under the CGST Act, TDS at the rate of 2% is required to be deducted from the payment which is made to the supplier of any goods or services or both, if the value of such supply under contract is exceeding INR 2,50,000, which means 1% CGST and 1% SGST.
-Here while computing the value of the contract the CGST, SGST, UTGST, IGST and any cess included shall be excluded.
+Under the CGST Act, TDS at the rate of 2% is required to be deducted from the payment which is made to the supplier of any goods or services or both, if the value of such supply under contract exceeds INR 2,50,000, which means 1% CGST and 1% SGST.
+Here, while computing the value of the contract, the CGST, SGST, UTGST, IGST, and any cess included shall be excluded.

 Say, Mr. X made an intra-state (within the state) supply of goods worth INR 5,00,000 to Mr. Y on which CGST of 9% and SGST of 9% are applicable.
 This will make the total bill amount to: